chao-ji/reddit/README.md

 Below are the highlights of some of the interesting and non-trivial findings:

 1. Wordcloud of words over-represented in rMensRights and rFeminism:
-  A. rMR specific words:
+  1. rMR specific words:
     a. law and legal,
     b. sex,
     c. family and marriage,
     d. curse words,
-  B. rFem specific words:
+  2. rFem specific words:
     a. objectification,
     b. dressing and body parts,
     c. online discussion on reddit,